 Originally from the UK, Barbara settled in Sydney 33 years ago.
 On becoming an Australian citizen, she switched her allegiances and is now a keen supporter of the Australian Cricket Team and a certified cricket tragic.
 Any other spare time is spent with close friends sampling many of the wonderful foods available to us here in Australia.

-Pauline was recently promoted to Office Manager after 10 years working at NSTE.
-She is responsible for the general running of the synagogue office and the management of its staff.
-In addition, she continues to serve as Personal Assistant to Rabbi Robuck.
+Pauline is currently the the Program and Administration Manager having worked at for over 10 years working at NSTE.
+She is responsible for the general running of functions and events at NSTE.
+In addition, she continues to serve as Personal Assistant to Rabbi Robuck and Rabbi Roberts

 Pauline coordinates lifecycle events and the hire of VJs and the Max Joseph Hall.